 For example, instead of learning just one song for weeks on end, it's great to:

 - Revisit old songs you haven't played in a while.

-- Work on some scales or technique drills.
+- Work on some technique drills.

 - Jam with your friends.